simplehelm/charts/README.md

 ![Helm](https://img.shields.io/badge/helm-v3-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-The project aims to provide simple, but secure and well-maintained Helm charts for commonly used open source projects.
+This project aims to provide simple, but secure and well-maintained Helm charts for commonly used open source projects.

-Since Bitnami has [chosen to paywall their container images](https://github.com/bitnami/containers/issues/83267), there is now an open question within the community of how to deploy a lot of these common applications.
+Since Bitnami has [chosen to paywall their container images](https://github.com/bitnami/containers/issues/83267), the community has no clear way to deploy many common applications.
 For many use cases a simple chart with sensible defaults is an ideal solution to this.
-However despite the existence of freely available and well maintained container images for many of these applications, no obvious source of non-Bitnami charts has been created.
+However despite the existence of freely available and well maintained container images for many of these applications, no clear alternative to Bitnami charts exists.
 This project aims to change that.

-Initially the targets are MySQL, PostgreSQL and Valkey.
-However with a library chart, good automation and the support of others I hope this can be sustainably expanded.
+Initial targets include MySQL, PostgreSQL and Valkey.
+With proper tooling and community support, we plan to expand this sustainably.

 ## Project Principles